Key Takeaways:

 Well, so this case went all the way up to the Supreme Court.
 And the Supreme Court took a look at it, and they saw where it said investment contract.
 And that’s what was really the question, what exactly is an investment contract.

 And number four, it’s based on the effort of others.
-Here Howey was doing all the work, they were leasing it, and then they would do all the work on the actual farming, and then they’d share in the profits.
+Howey was doing all the work—leasing the land, farming the oranges, and distributing profits.

-So this was the core element of why it became why the Supreme Court said, “Howey, this is an investment contract, Howey you did wrong, this is a security.”
+So this was the core element of why the Supreme Court said, “Howey, this is an investment contract… this is a security.”

 So I hope that helps.
 This is the big test in all of securities, the Howey Test, super famous, because it outlines those four elements that are present in any security.
-It’s the very clear rule, which helps us to find it.
-Now, of course, there’s been new case law, but the new case law has just helped let us know what the boundaries are.
-Those are still the main four pillars in any test to see whether or not it is a security.
+While there has been new case law over the years, it has largely clarified the boundaries—not replaced the test.
+These four pillars are still the foundation.

 My name is Tilden Moschetti.
 I am a syndication securities attorney with the Moschetti Syndication Law Group.
 Now if we can help you in your offering and your security offering, please don’t hesitate to give us a call.
-We can go through whatever you’re working on and determine with you whether or not it’s a security, we can talk about whether it makes sense that it is or in some cases it doesn’t.
-Because sometimes I’ve had people call me and at the end of the day, I don’t think it’s a security and neither should they.
-So if we can be of help to you in doing that exploration, we’d be happy to do it.
+We can go through whatever you’re working on and determine with you whether or not it’s a security, and whether it makes sense that it is—or in some cases, that it isn’t.